loop image

 ❤️

-The real doctor, Rajah Vijay Kumar, is a well-known scientist and the founder of Cytotron technology.
+Side note: The real doctor, Rajah Vijay Kumar, is a well-known scientist and the founder of Cytotron technology.
 It's odd that, as an Indian, I had no idea about Dr. Kumar or Cytotron before watching this movie.
 Perhaps we need to celebrate such inventions and their inventors a little more loudly.

 The direction by Mariana Chenillo is subtle but effective.
 She balances the grand scale of Lucca's health struggle with the intimate moments between family members, giving the audience a sense of both the isolation and the unity that come with such challenges.
 Chenillo’s ability to portray the complexity of a family dealing with such a serious condition is what makes the film feel so authentic.